Ironman 70.3 Bike Training: 10 Key Sessions

 The key elements of structured Ironman 70.3 bike training

-A structured Ironman 70.3 bike plan should develop endurance, race pacing, strength, and efficiency — all while teaching your body how to fuel and recover optimally.
-Every session should serve a purpose, whether it's building aerobic power, dialing in race-day pacing, or improving your ability to take on nutrition under fatigue.
+A structured Ironman 70.3 bike plan should develop endurance, race pacing, strength and efficiency.
+All while teaching your body how to fuel and recover optimally.
+Every session should serve a purpose, whether it's building aerobic power, dialling in race-day pacing or improving your ability to take on nutrition under fatigue.
 The right mix of workouts prepares you to ride strong and transition smoothly into the run.

 1. Long Endurance Ride